Case Study: Dominion Energy

 Addressing socioeconomic inequities

-In areas with undergrounding programs such as Virginia and North Carolina, many customers are eager for undergrounding to occur in their neighborhoods for both the increased resiliency following storms and the aesthetic benefits surrounding undergrounding14.
+In areas with undergrounding programs such as Virginia and North Carolina, many customers are eager for undergrounding to occur in their neighborhoods for both the increased resiliency following storms and the aesthetic benefits surrounding undergrounding.
 Additionally, in drought-prone places like California, many people are also worried about the increased risk of wildfires in areas where downed utility wires may ignite flames.
 Thus, with so many benefits of undergrounding it is no surprise that many people are impatient for undergrounding to be completed in their neighborhoods.

-However, research has shown that historically marginalized communities and lower socioeconomic areas are more at risk of damage during infrastructure development and are often excluded from undergrounding, and thus the associated scenic, safety, and resiliency benefits15.
-For example, recent research using machine learning found that in California, undergrounding was more likely to occur in richer neighborhoods and that the overhead lines in poorer neighborhoods were more fire-prone16
+However, research has shown that historically marginalized communities and lower socioeconomic areas are more at risk of damage during infrastructure development and are often excluded from undergrounding, and thus the associated scenic, safety, and resiliency benefits.
+For example, recent research using machine learning found that in California, undergrounding was more likely to occur in richer neighborhoods and that the overhead lines in poorer neighborhoods were more fire-prone

 Dominion takes a unique yet powerful approach to dealing with energy inequity.
 When choosing which tap lines to underground, Dominion’s approach is to only consider one piece of information: which lines are most prone to power failure.
 This means that the bias in choosing which neighborhoods to underground in is completely omitted– neighborhoods are not chosen because they have more political and economic pull, only power outages influence the decision.
 In other words, undergrounding is a performance-based decision rather than a community-based decision.
 While this approach does not directly consider the discrepancies faced by historically marginalized neighborhoods during conception, Dominion has shown that this approach effectively address inequity.
-In fact, by completing studies after completion to ensure certain neighborhoods are not being favored, Dominion has found that their method has resulted in undergrounding progressing equally across both race and income17
+In fact, by completing studies after completion to ensure certain neighborhoods are not being favored, Dominion has found that their method has resulted in undergrounding progressing equally across both race and income

 Measuring Impacts